akashr050/img_inpaint/README.md

-This repository contains experiments we did for image inpainting
+This repository contains experiments we did for image inpainting.
+We have implemented Globally and locally consistent image completion paper (http://hi.cs.waseda.ac.jp/~iizuka/projects/completion/en/).